-Adam O’Conor is Chairman and CEO of Grey Group Greater China.
-Called a “champion of creative ideas” by his peers, he served as President, Ogilvy & Mather Group, Asia Pacific, Hong Kong, where he led the Global Brand Management Team overseeing a who's who of more than 20 multinational brands in the region.
-Earlier, he led Ogilvy Hong Kong to new heights of creative and business success.
-A key architect of the Ogilvy network in Asia over the past two decades, he has demonstrated vision, creativity, and dynamism in building brands across all communications channels and has an unparalleled grasp of what clients are looking for in a future-facing marketing partner.
+Adam O’Conor is Regional Chairman and CEO of Grey Group Greater China.
+Called a “champion of creative ideas” by his peers, he previously served as President, Ogilvy & Mather Group, Asia Pacific, where he led the Global Brand Management Team overseeing a who's who of more than 20 multinational brands in the region.
+Earlier, he led Ogilvy Hong Kong to new heights of creative and business success winning over 100 international creative and effectiveness awards and being crowned AOTY for 8 consecutive years.
+A key architect of the Ogilvy network in Asia over the past two decades, having joined the network as a Graduate trainee in London and later Sydney, he has demonstrated vision, creativity, and dynamism in building brands across all communications channels and has an unparalleled grasp of what clients are looking for in a future-facing marketing partner.

 Davi has helped companies, brands, and institutions through the practice of creativity and innovation.
 Working at W+K Tokyo, Boston’s Modernista!, Enso in Los Angeles, and now at Grey Group Greater China, he has applied his practice to both new economy brands like Google, Medium, and Uber and TOMS as well as investing in a number of efforts in tech startups.
 His work for iconic brands from Nike, Sony, Shiseido, Product (Red) all have a distinct cultural resonance.
 His background in fine arts coupled with his nomadic life has been a rich inspiration for his work.
 Recently, he worked on the brand relaunch of Atlantis Paradise Island through an immersive campaign that transformed not only the brand but even the company orientation around co-creating a Bahamian Renaissance.
 He was instrumental in creating a robust culture and contemporary company with a singular mission to serve both business challenges and the societal, cultural challenges of our time.
 Besides working with brands, he worked for organizations and institutions including the Nature Conservancy, Clinton Initiative, Equal Rights Amendment, 9/11 Day and TOMS #End Gun Violence Together.